dude56987/2web/help/man_iptv2web.md

 :   Show the help message and exit

+`-e --enable or enable`

+:  Enable this module and schedule it to run in the background.

+`-d --disable or disable`

+:  Disable this module, delete cached data, and unschedule from running in the background.

 `-u --update or update`

 :  This will update the webpages and refresh the database.